Galahallt/general-language-model/README.md

 # general-language-model
-Introduction to LLMs using Google's PaLM API
+Introduction to LLMs using Google's Gemini API